Hartland/MT88xx_Controller/README.md

 ## Usage

 Code is example of setup in a sketch.
-Values shown are the defualt values that the library will assume if not explictally set
+Values shown are the defualt values that the library will assume if not explictally set Example sketch to follow soon

 ```
+#include mt88xx //Set according to name and location of library
  mt88xx array;